 Ponterwyd Quarry Ceredigion, WALES

-Climbs 12 – Rocktype Slate – Altitude 301m a.s.l – Faces SW
+Climbs 12 – Rocktype Slate – Altitude 310m a.s.l – Faces SW

-However it should be appreciated that this status quo can change at any time and the quarry’s inclusion on this database does not infer that climbers have any right whatsoever to climb on it.
+It should be appreciated that this status quo can change at any time and the quarry’s inclusion on this database does not infer that climbers have any right whatsoever to climb on it.
 If challenged, climbers must take heed of any instructions to leave the area, remain respectful and avoid any confrontation with the landowner, their agent or representative.
 It goes without saying that climbers must also ensure that they avoid damaging fences, gates or any other structures.

 FOR THE REASONS OUTLINED ABOVE, A VERY SMALL GROUP, LOW KEY APPROACH, WITH A MAXIMUM OF 4 CLIMBERS AT THE CRAG AT ANY ONE TIME, IS STRONGLY ADVISED.

 Failure to abide by this advice will very likely lead to a total loss of access (as has happened for long periods in the past because of inconsiderate behaviour.)
 Nothing should be done to jeopardise access.

 Climbs at this crag